michaelkoss/stackedits/Agile Estimation and Planning.md

 ## Difference
 We don't pick functionality then guess a date
-We pick a date, then plan the functionality we can accomplish by then
+We pick a date, then plan the functionality we can accomplish

 # Details